JAPANESE ¨@

 How much does it cost?

 The B-tele basic course includes 2 classroom sessions (2 hours each) and 1 Outdoor session.
 The cost is 10,000 yen per person per session, or 16,000 yen for 2 people per session.
 No lift ticket is required for the basic course.
 The classroom sessions can be taken even when therefs no snow, and weekdays are welcome, not just weekends.
-For winter availability, please check the private lesson schedule page.
+For winter availability, please check the Google calender on Home page.

-Accommodation is available year-round at 12,000 yen per night with two meals (tax excluded).
-Lunch costs 1,200?1,500 yen.
+Accommodation is available year-round at 13,000 yen per night with two meals (tax included).
+Lunch costs 1,200-1,500 yen.
 Discounted lift tickets are available.
 Evening ski talks are free of charge.
 You can bring your own alcohol.
 Cold beer is 500 yen, and chilled white wine is 2,000 yen, to be shared among those who drink it.

 To apply or inquire, please contact us by email.